WXZttnn/documentation/content/applications/inventory_and_mrp/barcode/setup/operation_types.rst

 From Inventory Settings
 -----------------------

-Inventory commands and operation types barcodes can always be printed from the *Settings* page.
-Go to :menuselection:`Inventory app --> Configuration --> Settings` and in the *Barcode* section under the :guilabel:`Barcode Scanner` setting, click :icon:`fa-print` :guilabel:`Print barcode commands and operation types`.
+If the barcode print prompt is not available, inventory commands and operation types barcodes can always be printed from the *Settings* page.
+Go to :menuselection:`Inventory app --> Configuration --> Settings` and in the :guilabel:`Barcode` section under the :guilabel:`Barcode Scanner` setting, click :icon:`fa-print` :guilabel:`Print barcode commands and operation types`.